 jQuery Contact Form with Attachment using PHP

-Contact form with attachment will allow user to send files with the contact information to the support person or admin.
-This will be enhanced by allowing multiple attachment via the contact form.
-Some of my readers asking to publish code on this.
+The contact form with the attachment will allow the user to send files with the contact information to the support person or admin.
+This will be enhanced by allowing multiple attachments via the contact form.
+Some of my readers are asking to publish code on this.

-In this tutorial, we are going see an example program for sending file attachments with the contact form email.
+This tutorial will show an example program for sending file attachments with the contact form email.
 We are using PHPMailer through SMTP for sending an email.
-In a previous tutorial, we have seen how to send contact form email using PHP and jQuery without attachment.
+In a previous tutorial, we have seen how to send contact form emails using PHP and jQuery without attachments.

 View Demo

-The following screenshot shows the contact form inputs which is used to allow users to enter their name and email and the subject, body, file attachments for the contact mail.
+The following screenshot shows the contact form inputs, which allow users to enter their name and email and the subject, body, and file attachments for the contact mail.

 jquery-ajax-contact-form